ds4dm/ZERO/docs/support_files/NashLCP.rst

  0 \le q_2 \perp q_1 + 2.4 q_2 - 95 \geq 0

-To observe the LCP formulation of this NashGame, one can use :py:func:`Game::NashGame::FormulateLCP` member function.
+To observe the LCP formulation of this NashGame, one can use :cpp:func:`Game::NashGame::FormulateLCP` member function.

 .. code-block:: c